awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 ```

 **Note**
 Starting with AWS ParallelCluster version 2\.6\.1, most of the install recipes are skipped by default when launching nodes to improve start up times\.
-To run all of the install recipes for better backwards compatibility at the expense of start up times, add `"skip_install_recipes" : "no"` to the `cluster` key in the [`extra_json`](#extra-json) setting\.
+To run all of the install recipes for better backwards compatibility at the expense of startup times, add `"skip_install_recipes" : "no"` to the `cluster` key in the [`extra_json`](#extra-json) setting\.
 For example:

 ```
 extra_json = { "cluster" : { "skip_install_recipes" : "no" } }